-The iPhone 7 and 7 Plus are bigger and better than ever, and come complete with an extra two hours' battery life.
-We've got some great tips to save you precious bars...
+New iPhones are bigger, better than ever and have an extra two hours' battery life.
+We've got some great tips on how to improve your iPhone battery life.

 Let’s be honest: a phone, no matter how fabulous it looks, is only great when we know we can rely on it, anytime, anywhere.
 Since most of us take our trusty iPhones with us wherever we go, battery power plays a huge role in a phone’s performance and popularity.

-Here are the hacks you need to know to save your iPhone 7 battery and make the most of all the features the iPhone 7 has to offer:
+Here are the hacks you need to know to save your iPhone battery and make the most of all the features your iPhone has to offer:

 Adjust your screen brightness

-The screens on the iPhone 7 and 7 Plus are bigger and brighter than ever, so you can prolong your battery life by adjusting screen brightness.
+iPhone screens are bigger and better than ever, so you can get a bit more out of your battery life by adjusting the screen brightness.

-Just swipe up from the bottom of the display to open the Control Centre, then drag the brightness slider as far left as possible.
+Swipe up from the bottom of the display to open the Control Centre, then drag the brightness slider as far down as possible.

 Make sure you’ve got the latest software updates

-Yes, we’re telling to you go get iOS 10 (and not just for all of its cool features).
-It’s good for your iPhone 7 battery life, too.
+Yes, we’re telling you to go get the latest iOS update (and not just for the cool new features).
+It’s good for your iPhone battery life, too.
 Just go to Settings >General > Software update to get manual updates on your devices, or plug your phone into a power source for a wireless update.

 Low power mode for longer iPhone battery life

-Low power mode is a helpful battery-saver on your iPhone 7 – when your device goes down to 20% and then 10%, you can turn on the low power mode manually by going to Settings > Battery > Low Power Mode (it automatically turns off once your phone is charged back up to 80%).
-This feature also reduces display brightness and disables battery-sapping features like iCloud sync until your phone is charged, when low power mode will switch off automatically.
+Low power mode is a helpful battery-saver on your iPhone -when your device goes down to 20% and then 10%, low power mode is turned on automatically.
+You can turn it on manually by gong to Settings > Battery > Low Power Mode or by swiping up from the bottom of the display and tapping the battery icon in the Control Centre.
+It’ll automatically turn off once your phone is charged back up to 80%.
+It reduces display brightness and disables battery-sapping features like iCloud sync until your phone is charged.

-Plugging in those EarPods when you want to listen to some tunes or watch the next episode of Transparent can help extend your battery life when you need it to – they don’t use as much power as the iPhone’s internal speakers.
+Using Airpods when you want to listen to some tunes or watch the next episode of Stranger Things can help extend your battery life when you need it to.
+Headphones don’t use as much power as the iPhone’s internal speakers.

-With the stereo output of the iPhone 7, the potential for louder volume means you should also be conscious of sound impacting your battery life – lowering the volume is another battery-saver.
+The stereo output of the iPhone 7 onwards has the potential for louder volume.
+That means you should be conscious of sound impacting your battery life.
+So, turning down the volume is another easy battery-saver.

 Charge your phone at 50%